Mall (soundtrack)

-Mall: Music from the Motion Picture is the original motion picture soundtrack for the 2014 American drama film Mall, consisting of songs written, recorded and performed by Chester Bennington, Dave Farrell, Joe Hahn and Mike Shinoda (from American rock band Linkin Park) with Alec Puro, drummer of American rock band Deadsy.
+Mall: Music from the Motion Picture is the original motion picture soundtrack for the 2014 American drama film Mall, consisting of songs written, recorded and performed by Chester Bennington, Dave Farrell, Joe Hahn and Mike Shinoda (from American rock band Linkin Park) with Alec Puro, drummer of American industrial rock band Deadsy.
 It was released through Warner Bros. and Machine Shop on December 12, 2014.
 The soundtrack was produced by Mike Shinoda and Brad Delson, along with Rob Cavallo and Bill Boyd, who both served as executive producers.

 Available in the Australian and New Zealand iTunes stores.

 Background

 The music for the film was composed by Deadsy drummer Alec Puro and Linkin Park members Chester Bennington, Dave "Phoenix" Farrell, Joe Hahn and Mike Shinoda.
 The soundtrack for The Seed, the first installment by Hahn, contains three songs.
 One of them was "There They Go" by Fort Minor (originally from its studio debut album, The Rising Tied) played during the credits, and the other two were untitled and were played while the fighting scenes.
 It was rumored that the soundtrack for this film would have a few songs by Linkin Park and some would be from their new studio album The Hunting Party, but it was however proven to be false.
 The soundtrack for the film was released under the Warner Bros. and Machine Shop record labels on December 12, 2014.

 In a tweet-out session, Joe answered the question about the score: "The movie is done!
 The score is finished!
 And we are putting it out to distributors and see who's going to put it out.
 So it's going to come soon."
-A song named as "It Goes Through", which Shinoda provides lead vocals on for the 2-minute trailer that was released on May 28, 2014 in promotion for Mall, was featured in the movie trailer, which could be the first single from the soundtrack of the film.
+A song named as "It Goes Through", which Shinoda provides lead vocals on for the 2-minute trailer that was released on May 28, 2014, in promotion for Mall, was featured in the movie trailer, which could be the first single from the soundtrack of the film.

 On September 16, 2014, the song "The Last Line" (originally known as "Ammosick"), under the name "Mall (Theme song)", was released through YouTube along with the download.
 This was also shared on the official page of the film.

 On October 15, 2014, the band confirmed that the song "White Noise" is featured during the opening credits of Mall.
 On October 17, 2014, the song was available for free in digital download formatted in its entire length through the official Mall website.
 The song was released as a promotional single as a free download also at the website of the band.
 The song is also available on the band's official YouTube channel.